Loading...

 The question isn't just "Which platform works?"
 Both work.
 The question is "Which platform positions my business for the next 5 years of growth?"

 For Dominican businesses serious about digital growth, Next.js offers advantages that directly impact revenue, customer experience, and competitive positioning.
-The higher initial investment pays for itself through better performance, lower ongoing costs, and superior business outcomes.
+The investment pays for itself through better performance, lower ongoing costs, and superior business outcomes.

 Your website is your 24/7 salesperson and often your customer's first impression.
 Choose the platform that empowers your business, not one that limits it.